BlueGrizzliBear/cub3D/README.md

 # Cub3D

-A 3D game engine implemented using raycasting.
+A 3D game engine implemented using raycasting, in C.
 Raycasting is based on angles' cosine, sinine and/or tangent calculations instead of vectors' calculations.

+The graphics library used is the [MiniLibX](https://harm-smits.github.io/42docs/libs/minilibx/introduction.html).

 This project features:
 - a default 3D game engine
 - a 3D game engine with additional features to turn it into a small 3D video game

-All the textures, sprites and environment was inspired from the F.E.A.R video game.
+The environment (Textures, sprites) was inspired from the F.E.A.R video game.

 ## Context